Royal Kennel Club: Assured Breeder scheme

 The Accredited Breeder Scheme was launched in 2004 but was later renamed as the Assured Breeder scheme (ABS).
 As the ABS membership grew, a number of regional advisors were recruited to inspect breeders' premises and paperwork to ensure adequate standards were being met.
 Breed specific recommendations were added to some breeds for the first time in January 2010 after consultations with breed clubs.

 The scheme was meant to help potential dog owners identify responsible breeders, but has been described by the Dogs Trust as "full of pitfalls, the main one being that it's self-certificating".
-The Associate Parliamentary Group for Animal Welfare report indicated that the low breeding standards practiced by some in the ABS may allow the public to be "falsely led into thinking a puppy they buy from an accredited breeder registered with the KC will have no health or welfare problems associated with its breeding history."
-It called for more random checks and robust enforcement of the scheme and states that "the use of the word ‘pedigree’ should be tied to a high standard of breeding (for health and welfare) across the board with the KC not just with the few that decide to join the Accredited Breeder Scheme (ABS)."
+The Associate Parliamentary Group for Animal Welfare report indicated that the low breeding standards practiced by some in the ABS may allow the public to be "falsely led into thinking a puppy they buy from an accredited breeder registered with [the club] will have no health or welfare problems associated with its breeding history."
+It called for more random checks and robust enforcement of the scheme and states that "the use of the word ‘pedigree’ should be tied to a high standard of breeding (for health and welfare) across the board with [the club] not just with the few that decide to join the Accredited Breeder Scheme (ABS)."

 The Inquiry believes that ultimately The Kennel Club can win back trust by showing that they are willing to take responsibility for dogs registered with them and that they are willing to lose members who do not meet high standards.

-The report warned that if the health measures implemented by the Kennel Club fails, government regulations might be necessary.
-The Kennel Club issued a response to the report.
-Pedigree Dogs Exposed producer Jemima Harrison condemned the Kennel Club's response, stating that they are downplaying the criticism of the Kennel Club in the report and misrepresenting the findings.
+The report warned that if the health measures implemented by the club fail, government regulations might be necessary.
+The club issued a response to the report.
+Pedigree Dogs Exposed producer Jemima Harrison condemned the club's response, stating that they are downplaying the criticism of the club in the report and misrepresenting the findings.